lucassa3/CCompiler/README.md

 # CCompiler
-Developing a compiler from scratch for C language using python
+Developing a compiler from scratch for C language

 ## How to use: